RCA model 44 Microphone

 Microphones have been around since Alexander Graham Bell invented the telephone.
 In radio, television and recording, the microphone is the the very first instrument used in the process of picking up sound.
-So the “mike” is pretty important and went through development from relatively primitive devices in the early days to units that could very faithfully reproduce the full range of humanly audible sound.
+So the “mic” is pretty important and went through development from relatively primitive devices in the early days to units that could very faithfully reproduce the full range of humanly audible sound.

-In this segment I want to concentrate on those broadcast-type microphones that had a huge impact on the industry from the early 1930’s through the 1960’s.
+In this segment I want to concentrate on those broadcast-type microphones that had a huge impact on the industry from the early 1930s through the 1960s.

-The first in this series was the 44A.
-The model 44 microphones were called “ribbon-velocity” microphones because the internal workings were comprised of a thin corrugated aluminum element, called a “ribbon” suspended in a strong permanent magnet field.
-This ribbon was the generating element taking sound waves and generating a tiny electrical current that was an exact representation of the sound.
+One of the most recognizable broadcast and recording microphones made in the USA was the RCA model 44 series which were first developed back in the 1930s by Harry Olson of RCA Labs in Camden New Jersey .
+They featured a ribbon suspended in a strong permanent magnet field which was the element taking sound waves and generating a tiny electrical current that was an exact representation of the sound.
 This small signal was stepped up by a transformer so it could be sent down the cable to the equipment it was connected to.
-The basic ribbon-velocity microphone has a bi-directional pickup pattern.
+The basic ribbon velocity microphone has a bi-directional pickup pattern.

-That means that it picks up sound equally well from the front and back of the mike but is relatively dead to sound arriving from either side.
-This pick up pattern was very useful in the so called “golden age” of radio…especially in dramatic programs where several actors could be grouped around the mike.
-There could be two or three actors facing the front side and another group facing the back side of the ribbon mike and all would be picked up equally well.
+That means that it picks up sound equally well from the front and back of the mic but is relatively dead to sound arriving from either side.
+This pick up pattern was very useful in the so called “golden age” of radio, especially in dramatic programs where several actors could be grouped around the mic.
+There could be two or three actors facing the front side and another group facing the back side of the ribbon mic and all would be picked up equally well.

-If the script called for someone to walk into a scene the actor would move from one of the dead sides of the mike to a live side providing a perfect “fade-in” The same could be done in reverse for a “fade-out”.
+If the script called for someone to walk into a scene the actor would move from one of the dead sides of the mic to a live side providing a perfect “fade-in” The same could be done in reverse for a “fade-out”.

-Radio announcers always loved ribbon mikes because they tended to make the voice sound more “bassy” or deep sounding when worked closeup.
+Radio announcers always loved ribbon mics because they tended to make the voice sound more “bassy” or deep sounding when worked closeup.
 One of the problems with this is that the ribbon element was very fragile and could be easily stretched by a blast of breath from a close-talking announcer.
 This also caused a big “pop” in the audio.
-RCA recommended a working distance of a foot or more for ribbon mikes….of course this was predicated on having a well designed studio with proper acoustics!
+RCA recommended a working distance of a foot or more for ribbon mics….of course this was predicated on having a well designed studio with proper acoustics!

 The RCA 44 series of microphones were manufactured from the early 30s to 1958.
 They went through several updates ending with the 44BX.

-You can find old RCA 44 ribbon mikes selling on Ebay for up to several thousand dollars.
+You can find old RCA 44 ribbon mics selling on Ebay for up to several thousand dollars.
 This is a testament to the enduring quality of these units even after over 50 years since they stopped being manufactured.
 The amazing thing is you could have bought a brand new 44BX in 1957 for $129…of course, that’s in 1957 dollars!!